Don’t Ignore These 18 Signs Of Magnesium Deficiency

 I have personally dealt with adrenal fatigue in the past, and I can vouch for magnesium and cortisol’s role in calming stress levels and rehabilitating hormonal systems.
 Magnesium helps to regulate cortisol levels, allowing for more balanced hormone production which is essential in our fast paced culture.

 Magnesium works in the brain to calm down the excitatory NMDA receptor.
-Without it, calcium and glutamate activate NMDA unchecked, which can lead to depression and anxiety.
+With a magnesium deficiency, calcium and glutamate activate NMDA unchecked, which can lead to depression and anxiety.
 (4)

 Researchers are suggesting that those who do not include enough magnesium-rich foods in their diet have a higher rate of asthma.
 One reason could be that magnesium may facilitate healthy bronchodilation.
 (5)